Sickle cell diseaseSickle cell anemia

 - Infections such as pneumonia cause problems with lung function.

 ACS can be very painful, dangerous, and even life threatening.
 Once ACS occurs, it is likely to happen again.
-ACS is a leading cause of illness among patients with sickle cell disease.
+ACS is a leading cause of illness among people with sickle cell disease.
 Children with asthma are at particular risk for having ACS.

 Symptoms of ACS include: